Academic and Professional Preparation for Becoming a Minister

 - Administration and Management: Candidates are expected to have familiarity with and basic competence in methods and theories of administration and fundraising.
 Work in this area should be a combination of academic and experiential.

 - Personal and/or Spiritual Development: It is important that candidates be able to share with the committee those insights, experiences and understandings which have contributed to their personal and spiritual growth.
 Candidates are expected to demonstrate a personal commitment to both practice and model self care.

 - Anti-Racism, Anti-Oppression, and Multiculturalism: Candidates are expected to be conversant with concepts of anti-racism and to demonstrate a commitment to anti-racism and diversity in our Association.

 - Sexual Health, Sexual Boundaries, Sexual Justice: Candidates are expected to be knowledgeable about sexuality issues in ministry, including sexual education, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Intersex (LGBTQI) issues, sexuality concerns of adults and adolescents for pastoral care, and public witness.
 Candidates are expected to demonstrate a commitment to sexual justice in our Association and in society.
-One sexual harassment prevention learning experience is required.
+One sexual misconduct prevention learning opportunity is required.